odow/StochOptFormat/README.md

 <img src="assets/2sp.png" alt="2sp" width="400px"/>

-Here, the first stage is deterministic, then there is a second stage problem in which the decision is taken after observing the uncertainty.
+Here, the first stage is deterministic, then there is a second stage in which the decision is taken after observing the uncertainty.

-We encourage you to read the paper [1] which outlines the full complexity of problem that can be represented, including problems with Markovian structure and infinite horizon problems (i.e., cyclic policy graphs).
+We encourage you to read the paper [1] which outlines the full complexity of problems that can be represented, including problems with Markovian structure and infinite horizon problems (i.e., cyclic policy graphs).

 ### Problem in StochOptFormat